Central California mortgage rates for refinancing and purchase transactions.

-Merced Is Important To Central California:
+Merced Is Important To Central California

 Merced, California is much smaller than both Fresno and Bakersfield however it’s an important city to Central California.
 With a population of just over 80,000, Merced is nearly five times smaller than both cities.

 Merced was first incorporated in 1889 as a charter city and is named after the nearby river of the same name.
 Following the Great Recession nearly a decade ago, Merced is among the cities most severely affected by the economic downturn.
-Estimates suggest that values of homes in Merced fell to values similar to their values in the 1990s.
+Estimates suggest that the values of homes in Merced fell to values similar to their values in the 1990s.

 However, Merced has still experienced recent growth despite having to deal with the collapsing home values.

 Merced is home to one of the newest universities in California, the University of California, Merced (commonly known as UC Merced).
 This institution was founded fifteen years ago in 2005.
 Traditionally, the economy of Merced has been built upon the combination of commercial agriculture and the nearby Castle Air Force Base.